 Kayaking

-Venture into the azure waters around San Salvador Island by kayak, tracing the scenic coast and encountering vibrant coral gardens and playful sea turtles.
+Venture into the azure waters around San Salvador Island by kayak, encountering coral gardens and sea turtles.

 Special Operations Boat

-Glide across the turquoise waters of the Caribbean, exploring the pristine Bahamian coastline and uncovering hidden aquatic gems.
+Glide across the turquoise waters of the Caribbean, exploring the pristine Bahamian coastline and aquatic gems.

 Dive Below the Surface

-Board a Viking DNV classed submarine for an incredible experience in depths of the Caribbean Sea, witnessing vibrant marine life and surreal underwater landscapes.
+Board a Viking DNV classed submarine for an incredible experience in the deep blue waters of the Caribbean Sea.